Holy Blossom Temple: Bathurst Street synagogue

 Holy Blossom Temple was designed in the Romanesque Revival style in synagogue architecture by architects Chapman and Oxley with Maurice Dalvin Klein.
 Construction began in 1937 and was completed the next year.
 Holy Blossom Temple was dedicated on May 20, 1938.
 The structure's reinforced concrete frame permitted an interior uninterrupted by structural columns.
 Using concrete and other modern building materials, the building features a campus-like planning of the institution and includes a parking lot.
-Holy Blossom Temple is a rare example of a building built with a concrete facade before World War II, which is significant given the rise in subsequent decades of architectural styles which emphasized concrete facades, like Brutalism.
+Holy Blossom Temple is a rare example of a building built with a concrete facade before World War II.

-The location was fortuitous as, in the years following World War II, the bulk of Toronto's Jewish community migrated north along Bathurst Street and the Forest Hill neighbourhood in which the current structure is situated became a vital Jewish area.
-Abraham Feinberg, the most famous rabbi in Canada during his lifetime served as the rabbi at the Holy Blossom Temple from 1943 to 1961.

 Joan Friedman became the first woman to serve as a rabbi in Canada in 1980, when she was appointed as an Assistant Rabbi at Holy Blossom Temple.
-Her appointment was followed shortly after by that of Elyse Goldstein as Assistant Rabbi from 1983 to 1986; Goldstein has been noted as the first female rabbi in Canada, but that is incorrect.
+Her appointment was followed shortly after by that of Elyse Goldstein as Assistant Rabbi from 1983 to 1986.